s-earnest/s-earnest.github.io/_posts/2000-01-01-Databases-Optimization.md

 ###

-> This is a note.
+> This is in progress
 {: .prompt-tip }